aliberkanteker/aliberkanteker/README.md

 ## My Projects

 * **NOCTUS-06:** This is a "Ground-based functional CubeSat and ground station platform" project that I developed on my own.
+For details, visit the [https://aliberkanteker.github.io/NOCTUS-06/]
 * **KAYSAT Model Satellite:** This is a project where I served as the team leader and electrical subsystem designer in the TEKNOFEST 2023 Model Satellite Competition.
 For details, [visit the Atmospheric_sensor_codes repository.] (https://github.com/aliberkanteker/Atmospheric_sensor_codes)
 * **TICOSAT:** This is our ongoing project for the TEKNOFEST 2025 Model Satellite Competition.
 I am responsible for the design of the landing control, design & modeling, and communication subsystems.